Hubbitus/xjc-documentation-annotation-plugin/README.md

 ```

 **But in my case I want known how to class and fields was named in source file!**
-So it what these plugin do!
+So it what this plugin do!

 So you get: